November 23, 2019 - January 12, 2020

-This year’s GingerBread Lane includes a number of storefronts with quirky names: Pickles and Ice Cream Pregnancy Boutique, 8 Maids a Milking Dairy and Milk Bar, 6 Geese a Laying Brunch Café, 5 Golden Rings Jewelry Store, The Well Dressed Gingerbread Man Flannel Pajamas, I Saw Three Ships Custom Built Sailboats, and Deck the Halls Holiday Decorating Service.
+This year’s display includes a number of storefronts with quirky names: Pickles and Ice Cream Pregnancy Boutique, 8 Maids a Milking Dairy and Milk Bar, 6 Geese a Laying Brunch Café, 5 Golden Rings Jewelry Store, The Well Dressed Gingerbread Man Flannel Pajamas, I Saw Three Ships Custom Built Sailboats, and Deck the Halls Holiday Decorating Service.

 In addition to the GingerBread Lane exhibition, the New York Hall of Science will have a number of gingerbread-themed events, including:

-• GingerBread Lane House Giveaway
+• House Giveaway

-Museum visitors can take home a piece of GingerBread Lane.
+On January 12, from 2 to 5pm, Museum visitors can take home a piece of GingerBread Lane.
 Gingerbread houses will be given away on a first-come, first-served basis until every piece of GingerBread Lane is gone.
 Free with museum admission.

 The exhibit is open daily from 10 a.m. to 6 p.m. and free with museum admission ($16 adults, $13 children, students and senior citizens).

 For more details on this year’s GingerBread Lane and to purchase admission tickets, click: nysci.org/event/gingerbread-lane